The ink and the toast

-My name is Jessica, and I am a Biology student studying to enter the medical field.
+My name is Jessica, and I am a Biology student about to graduate undergrad with no idea of what her career is to be.
 There are many things I am uncertain about, but one thing always remain untouchably certain.
 I love writing.

 I love people who write.
 I love people who read.
 And I fall in love with people who love such things.

 It is a simple truth, but the simplicity makes it precious.